Police-led diversion for drug crimes.

 College supported evaluation of police-initiated pre-arrest drug diversion

-The project concludes in spring 2025 and findings from the three-year evaluation will be published when they are available.
+The project concludes in spring 2026 and findings from the four-year evaluation will be published when they are available.

 The evaluation is made up of the following elements.